github-community-projects/org-metrics-dashboard/README.md

 - read:project

 > [!NOTE]
-> To fetch collaborator counts, you need to provide a token that is an admin of the repository.
+> To fetch collaborator counts, you need to provide a token that is an admin of the organization.

 ### Installation